Basics of Hair Loss and Restoration

 As mentioned earlier, balding is a process that occurs at any age, and various speeds, depending on the genetics of an individual.
 Hair loss begins anywhere from one's early twenties onward.
-The rate of the hair loss is also unpredictable.
+The rate of hair loss is also unpredictable.
 Some experience rapid hair loss within months while others experience it gradually.

-Forhair only creates treatment plans only after closely analyzing your hair loss rate and pattern.
+Forhair only creates hair loss treatment plans only after closely analyzing your rate and pattern.
 There also, however, is what specialists call the “permanent” zone.
 This is a u-shaped portion of the head along the back and sides of the scalp.
 Theoretically unaffected by the telogen phase, this area is often ideal for graft harvesting.

 The Changing Anagen Phase (Growing Phase)

 Hair grows at its own cycle.
 The medical world calls this period the anagen phase or the active growth of hair.
 Time plays a huge part in hair loss.
 Aging often combines with a genetic predisposal to hair loss and exposure to DHT.
 Follicles shedding hair strands, resultantly, cease renewing themselves as scalp hair.
-This leads to an infrequency of the anagen phase.
+This leads to the infrequency of the anagen phase.
 As the active hair growth phase lessens, the hair loses color and becomes shorter and finer -a process called the miniaturization.
 Such miniaturization does not mean hair loss, however, though hair thinning becomes more noticeable.
 This is because thinner, lighter strands enable light to more easily reach the bare scalp.

 Increases in the Telogen Phase (Resting Phase)

 Shedding is a natural part of hair growth.
 In fact, most people lose between 50 and 100 strands a day.
 Specialists call this the telogen phase, or resting phase.
 Regular hair follicles begin growing new strands after three months or so.
-However, the amount of hair follicles entering the telogen phase increase over time.
+However, the number of hair follicles entering the telogen phase increase over time.
 More follicles in the telogen phase than the anagen phase greatly increase the chance of balding.
 Such hair loss typically happens on the front, crown, and top of the scalp.
-Telogen hairs are fragile, making them easy to pull from the scalp via combs or other physical contact.
+Telogen hairs are fragile, making them easy to pull from the scalp via combs or other physical contacts.
 Strands may even be noticeable in the bathroom drain after showering.
 Seeing this happen can be quite frightening for individuals, especially those unsure if the hair loss signifies a disease or other medical condition.